shawngmc/game-extraction-toolbox/README.md

  **Mortal Kombat Arcade Kollection**            | 1%     | Audio ROMs are stripped from this title

-# ROM Status Guide
+## ROM Status Guide
 **Status**      | **Notes**
 ------------|-------------|---------------------------------------------------------------------
  **No ROM**     | This title in this collection does not appear to be ROM based; it's a port, remake, remaster, rebuild, etc.
  **Partial**    | Some extraction has been done for this title, but it is still unusable.
 Typically only good for research or combining with other ROMs.
  **Playable**   | This ROM is not perfect, but is functional in at least some emulators.
-It may have bad CRCs or placeholder files.
-CRC differences might be due to copyright changes, but the ROM doesn't match a known good source.
  **Good**       | This game is a verifiable, functional ROM.

+ ### What makes a ROM 'Playable' instead of 'Good'?
+ * The ROM has missing files that can be filled with placeholders or left out.
+ * Files are present that work as normal, but have bad CRCs.
+This may be due to copyright changes, etc., but ultimately does not match a known good source.
+ * Publishers may offer modified ROMs - such as increased difficulty, theming, or new game modes - which are often not publicly tracked.